christophstrasen/LQR/.aicontext/context.md

 # AI Context — LiQoR (Lua integrated Query over ReactiveX)

 Project: **LiQoR** – Lua integrated Query over ReactiveX
 A Lua library for expressing complex, SQL-like joins and queries over ReactiveX observable streams.
+Internal prefix / namespacing shorthand: **LQR** (use `LQR` in code and module names; “LiQoR” is external-facing only).

 > Single source of truth for how ChatGPT should think and work in this repo.